RecordsKeeper/multichain/docs/source/index.rst

 |

-RecordsKeeper Blockchain-centric solution is built to store, share and manage your information in the safest fashion.
-Once your data is over the RecordsKeeper Blockchain, it cannot be deleted, tampered or modified even by the data owner.
-RecordsKeeper offers a rich set of features including extensive configurability, rapid deployment, permissions management, native assets and data streams.
-There are several use cases for RecordsKeeper ranging from KYC verifications, Supplychain, Manufacturing, Health Record Management, Academic Certifications, Employment Credentials, etc.
+RecordsKeeper's blockchain-centric solution is built to store, share, and manage your information in the safest fashion.
+Once your data is on the RecordsKeeper blockchain, it cannot be deleted, tampered with, or modified even by the data owner.
+RecordsKeeper offers a rich set of features including extensive configurability, rapid deployment, permissions management, native assets, and data streams.
+There are several use cases for RecordsKeeper ranging from KYC verifications, supply chain management, manufacturing, health record management, academic certifications, and employment credentials verification.

-The ecosystem for RecordsKeeper includes different layers which provide the building blocks for RecordsKeeper Blockchain.
-The different layers as shown in the diagram below interact with each other to form the open public minable database over the blockchain.
+The ecosystem for RecordsKeeper includes different layers which provide the building blocks for the RecordsKeeper blockchain.
+The different layers, as shown in the diagram below, interact with each other to form the public, minable database on the blockchain.

 |